 Reading habits of govt. school students are confined to notes dictated by teachers, published guides and sometimes text books.
 While almost all govt. schools have libraries, use of those libraries is restrictive in nature due to operational difficulties.
-To inculcate reading habit among students, BREAD has set up 1302 Children’s Libraries in govt. schools in Andhra Pradesh and Telangana up to November 2019, each library consisting of 650 books and a bookcase with four hanging glass doors.
+To inculcate reading habit among students, BREAD has set up 1329 Children’s Libraries in govt. schools in Andhra Pradesh and Telangana in eleven years, each library consisting of 600-650 books and a bookcase with four hanging glass doors.

 Selection of books

 An Expert Committee selects about 600-650 books of interest to 5 to 14 year age group children with colorful graphic designs on stories with moral values, history, biographies, epics, culture, country’s freedom, mathematics, science, geography, general knowledge, personality development, puzzles, sports etc.